 Updating an existing registration

 A candidate (including an incumbent) must file a new Form 2 for each election cycle in which he or she is a candidate.

 Using Form 2, the candidate may either redesignate their previous campaign committee (if it has not been terminated) or designate a new principal campaign committee.

 - If the candidate designates a new principal campaign committee, the committee must file a new Statement of Organization (Form 1) within 10 days after being designated.
 The newly designated committee will receive a new FEC identification number.

-If the candidate redesignates an existing committee, the committee need only amend its Statement of Organization (Form 1) within 10 days to reflect any new information (e.g., a change in the committee’s name or address).
+If the candidate redesignates an existing committee, the committee need only amend its Statement of Organization (Form 1) within 10 days to reflect any new information (for example, a change in the committee’s name or address).
 The redesignated committee will retain its original FEC identification number.

 Adding other authorized committees

 In addition to the principal campaign committee, the candidate may designate other authorized committees to receive contributions or make expenditures on their behalf.
 The following steps must be taken:

 - The candidate designates the authorized committee by filing a statement (either Form 2 or a letter) with the principal campaign committee.

 - Within 10 days after being designated by the candidate, the authorized committee must file a Statement of Organization (Form 1) with the candidate’s principal campaign committee.